 In October 2010 the US Federal Bureau of Investigation (FBI) said that Eastern European hackers had infected millions of computers around the world, compromised bank accounts and performed unauthorized transfers of tens of thousands of dollars at one time.

-The money was often routed the money into other accounts controlled by “cash mules”, who were paid a commission.
+The money is often routed into other accounts controlled by “cash mules”, who were paid a commission.
 The accounts were created using fake documents and bogus names.
-When the money was in the account, the mules would either withdraw it and smuggle it out of the region, or wire it back to their operators in Eastern Europe.
+When the money was in the account, the mules would either withdraw it and smuggle it out of the region or wire it back to their operators in Eastern Europe.